wp-cli/handbook/docs/bug-reports/index.md

 Think you've found a bug?
 We'd love for you to help us get it fixed.

-Before you create a new issue, you should [search existing issues](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=is%3Aissue+bug) to see if there's an existing resolution to it.
-Once you've searched and discovered there isn't an open issue for your bug, please [create a new Github issue](https://github.com/wp-cli/wp-cli/issues/new) with:
+Before you create a new issue, you should [search existing issues](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=is%3Aissue+bug) to see if there's an existing resolution to it — or if it's already been fixed in a newer version of WP-CLI.
+Once you've searched and discovered there isn't an open or fixed issue for your bug, please [create a new Github issue](https://github.com/wp-cli/wp-cli/issues/new) with:

 * What you were doing.
 * What you expected to see.